Shua24/shua-bspwm/README.md

 cp ~/bspwm-shua/Cyan-Breeze-Dark-Icons/ ~/.icons/Cyan-Breeze-Dark-Icons/
 cp ~/bspwm-shua/Win7Bulid-dark-cursors/ ~/.icons/Win7Bulid-dark-cursors/
 ```
 Before you copy the config files, setup the dark theme and icons by opening `lxappearance`.
+Don't forget to setup a wallpaper using `nirogen` by adding a directory to the preferences.

 Add this to `/etc/environment`
 ```